teamholtz/FastFuels-Python/README.md

 ### Writing fire model input files

-With the `roi` object, you can write input files for various fire model (currently, only QUICFire is supported).
+With the `roi` object, you can write input files for various fire models.

 ```python
 roi.write('./outputs', model='quicfire')